 - 1 Pillsbury Supreme Cream Cheese Frosting

-Once water comes to a boil turn down to a low simmer, add the icing and then stir.
-Once the Icing is at a liquidy consitancy dip the donuts into the icing one by one, and then transfer te dipped donuts onto a cooling rack.
+- Once the water comes to a boil turn down to a low simmer, add the icing and then stir.
+Once the Icing is at a liquidy consistency dip the donuts into the saucepan one by one, and then transfer te dipped donuts onto a cooling rack.